Point-curve incidences in the complex plane: Proof of Theorem

 Taking $\alpha_1,\alpha_2$ to be sufficiently large with respect to the constant of the $O$-notation, we have

 Combining \eqref{boundPts0Vrts} and \eqref{eq:incCells} completes the induction. \end{proof}

-\paragraph{Acknowledgements.} The authors would like to thank Orit Raz and Frank de Zeeuw for a discussion that pushed us to work on this problem, and we would like to thank the anonymous referee for numerous suggestions and recommendations.
+\paragraph{Acknowledgements.} The authors would like to thank Orit Raz and Frank de Zeeuw for a discussion that pushed us to work on this problem, and L\'aszl\'o Lempert for finding an error in an earlier version of the proof.
+We would like to thank the anonymous referee for numerous suggestions and recommendations.
 Part of this research was performed while the authors were visiting the Institute for Pure and Applied Mathematics (IPAM) in Los Angeles, which is supported by the National Science Foundation.
-The second author was supported by NKFIH K115799.
+The second author was supported by National Research, Development and Innovation Office (NKFIH) Grants K115799, K120697, ERC\_HU\_15 118286.
 The third author was supported in part by an NSF Postdoctoral Fellowship.